TweenTribune: Business model

-4."Freemium" model, in which basic features are provided to teachers and students at no cost, with specific value-added features that are provided at an additional, nominal cost.

 History

 Alan Jacobson, president of BrassTacksDesign, created TweenTribune as a way of helping his 10-year-old daughter with her homework.

 Launched on Nov 21, 2008, the site had little traffic in its first year.
 In October 2009 page views began to jump dramatically after a new promotional campaign was launched that marketed the site directly to teachers — a strategy that had not been tried before.

-As of May 2010, the site gets 3.4 million page views per month, and 26,000 teachers are registered.
-TweenTribune is used in 50,000 classrooms in the U.S., Australia, Canada and Japan.
+As of May 2010, the site received 3.4 million page views per month, and 26,000 teachers were registered.
+TweenTribune was used in 50,000 classrooms in the U.S., Australia, Canada and Japan.

+In 2017, the site was discontinued.
+Content was incorporated into the online Smithsonian website.
+Educational and learning modules exist, but the model for specific daily updates geared to the Tween years is no longer provided.